Written by Sulaiman Razvi

 Matsya Purana 3.43-44 “Brahma, fired with passion in her company, married Satarupa and began to pass his days in enjoyment inside a lotus.
 He enjoyed the company of Savitri for hundred years, and after a long time Manu was born to them.”
 Tr.
 Taluqdar of Oudh, edited by B.D.
 Basu

 The chapter 4 of Matsya Purana justifies this act of Brahma saying that Devas beget progeny in quite different ways.
+It’s a conversation between Manu and Vishnu avatar Matsya,

 The other version of this story is that, Brahma had incestuous relationship with his daughter in order to create living beings,